Electrically charged supermassive twin stars: Results

-In Table~\ref{tab:Set3}, we present our predictions for the maximum gravitational masses of the hadronic (Had) and hybrid (Hyb) configurations as well as the corresponding radii for the Sets 3 and 4 of the MP model.
-Similarly to what was observed for the CSS model, the electric charge also implies in larger maximum masses and radii for larger values of $\alpha$.
-An interesting aspect present in our results for Set 4 is that the impact of the electric charge on the hadronic and hybrid branches are distinct and dependent on the value of $\alpha$, with increasing of the hadronic maximum mass being faster than the hybrid one. {Besides, }one has that for $\alpha < 0.5$ the hybrid maximum mass is larger than the hadronic one, but for $\alpha \geq 0.5$ the hadronic maximum mass is already larger than the hybrid one.
+In Table~\ref{tab:Set3}, we present our predictions for the maximum gravitational masses of the hadronic (Had) and hybrid (Hyb) configurations as well as the corresponding radii for the Sets 3 and 4 of the MP model. \,{We have not included the radius of $\SI{1.4}{M_\odot}$ stars in Table~\ref{tab:Set3} because both Sets share the same hadronic configurations as the CSS model.
+So the $R_{1.4}$ are the same as the ones presented in Table~\ref{tab:categoryI} for categories I and III.} Similarly to what was observed for the CSS model, the electric charge also implies in larger maximum masses and radii for larger values of $\alpha$.
+An interesting aspect present in our predictions for Set 4 is that the impact of the electric charge on the hadronic and hybrid branches are distinct and dependent on the value of $\alpha$, with increasing of the hadronic maximum mass being faster than the hybrid one.
+One has that for $\alpha < 0.5$ the hybrid maximum mass is larger than the hadronic one, but for $\alpha \geq 0.5$ the hadronic maximum mass is already larger than the hybrid one.
+Finally, we have also calculated the baryon mass and compactness of charged twin stars considering the Set 4 and found that the charged stellar models also possess a negative binding energy, i.e. the baryon mass is larger than the gravitational one.
+Moreover, one has verified that the compactness of our charged twin star models are far below the `charged Buchdahl limit' presented in Ref.~\cite{andreasson2009} and, in fact, are even below 1/2 corresponding to Schwarzschild black holes.
+Both of these criteria serve to further verify the overall stability of our twin star configurations.